Montana-Media-Arts/MART500/README.md

 ## Week 8

-- **DUE:** Annotated Bibliographies
+- **DUE:** First draft chunk of papers
-	- Please feel free to use the word template. [docx template](https://github.com/Montana-Media-Arts/MART500/raw/master/Resources/bib-template.docx)
-- **DUE:** Identification of journals or conferences that you want to submit this work to.
-- Work on your projects during class time.
-No formal meeting.

 ## Week 9

-- Discussion of literature reviews
+- Discussion of paper first draft
 - Discussion of end of term